CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):

+### 3.3 Design Decisions

+#### 3.3.1 AutocompleteManager
+* The AutocompleteManager implements a request and response design.
+* To use the Autocomplete feature, a response object is created with the command and the current cursor position and sent to the AutomcompleteManager.
+* The AutocompleteManager will create a response with the new command with the autocompleted command as well as the new cursor position.

+#### 3.3.2 CommandHistoryManager
+* CommandHistoryManager implements a Singleton design as all command history that has been typed previous affect data that persists throughout the application.

+#### 3.3.3 SaveAs & Load Feature
+* SaveAs and Load feature utilizes the EventsCenter to update the managers of each component (UI, Storage, Model, Logic)

 ## 4. Testing